Build Overview

 Freeze and deal massive damage.

-The build works from leveling in SSF and keeps scaling up to red maps and endgame content.
+The build works from the very start in SSF and continues to scale all the way into red maps and endgame content.
 Once

 Sorcery Ward is active, the damage absorption bubble of over 4,000 points provides impressive survivability that more than compensates for the relatively modest life pool.